sebaslogen/resaca/README.md

 Resaca provides a simple way to retain a Jetpack ViewModel (or any other object) in memory in the scope of a `@Composable` function during configuration changes and also when the container Fragment or Compose Navigation destination goes into the backstack.

 # Why
 Compose allows the creation of fine grained UI components that can be easily reused like Lego pieces 🧱.
-Well architectured Android apps isolate functionality in small business logic components (like use cases, interactors, repositories, etc.) that are also reusable like Lego pieces 🧱.
+Well architected Android apps isolate functionality in small business logic components (like use cases, interactors, repositories, etc.) that are also reusable like Lego pieces 🧱.

 Screens are built using Compose components together with business logic components, and the standard tool to connect these components is a [Jetpack ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).
 Unfortunately, ViewModels can only be scoped to a whole screen, not to Compose components on the screen.